 “If you get a threatening email like this, delete it,” said Attorney General Frosh.
 “It’s a numbers game for these thieves; only one person has to fall for it for the scammer to make thousands of dollars.
 Don’t fall for it; it’s a scam, plain and simple.”

 This scam is hitting email users worldwide.
-If you have been a victim and paid a ransom to one of these crooks, please report the theft to your local police.
-You are definitely NOT the only victim, and by reporting your experience, you can help put these criminals out of business.
+If you have been a victim and paid one of these crooks a ransom, please report the theft to your local police.
+You are not the only victim, and by reporting your experience, you can help put these criminals out of business.